-Instead of campaigning for independence, we’ve had four SNP with milky non-confrontational anti-politics full of slogans like “Stronger For Scotland”.
+Instead of campaigning for independence, we’ve had four SNP elections with milky non-confrontational anti-politics full of slogans like “Stronger For Scotland”.
 To which I would ask, which Scotland?
 And how does this strength manifest – there’s been few SNP platforms to inspire and uplift working people.

 Corbyn understands little about the national question and is clearly being briefed by reactionary and independence-hostile elements in the branch office.
 Nevertheless, he is gaining power and popularity by articulating left solutions to social problems.
 Housebuilding, nationalised energy, public railways – mana from heaven for those one in four Scots who haven’t the means to save for retirement.
 Continue reading “Conservative Prospectuses won’t cut it – Outflank Corbyn”

 The democratisation of our media – including the continuing work of the Scottish Socialist Voice – has given birth to high-quality internet streaming video and affordable camera equipment, often in the form of broadcast quality high-definition video in the palm of your hand.
 This liberates creators, broadcasters and filmmakers.

 Cinema bears its fruit; one of the first films of note that grasped the possibility of home-made media was Jonathan Caouette’s intensely personal documentary, Tarnation in 2003.
 Telling the story of his life and relationship with his mentally ill mother – the film was initially made for a tiny total budget of $218.32, using free iMovie software on a Mac home computer, and went on to critical acclaim.
 The power and decreasing cost of cameras, audio capture and computing power have exploded since then.